Laknath1996/oldweb/_pages/01_Home.md

 * December 4, 2020.
 Received a **Merit award from SLAAS** for our undergraduate research project.

 * August 24, 2020.
 Graduated as the **Gold Medalist** of the Biomedical Engineering Specialization of ENTC, University of Moratuwa.
-(Ranked 1st in the ENTC among 117 undergraduates and received the University Salutatorian Honor).

 * August 20, 2020.
 One paper accepcted to IEEE International Conference on Systems, Man and Cybernetics (SMC) 2020, Toronto, Canada.